Cleveland Shale

-The Cleveland Shale, also referred to as the Cleveland Member, is a shale geologic formation in the eastern United States.
+The Cleveland Shale, also referred to as the Cleveland Member of the Ohio Shale, is a Late Devonian (Famennian) shale geologic member in the eastern United States.

 Identification and name

 The Cleveland Shale was identified in 1870 and named for the city of Cleveland, Ohio.

-John Strong Newberry, director of the Ohio State Geological Survey, first identified the formation in 1870.
+John Strong Newberry, director of the Ohio State Geological Survey, first identified the member in 1870.
 He called it the "Cleveland Shale" and designated its type locality at Doan Brook near Cleveland.
 Details of the type locality and of stratigraphic nomenclature for this unit as used by the U.S. Geological Survey are available on-line at the National Geologic Map Database.

 Description

 The primary minerals in the Cleveland Shale are chlorite, illite, pyrite, and quartz.
 Underground, the Cleveland Shale is black, dull grayish-black, bluish-black, or brownish-black in color.
 In exposed outcrops, it weathers to red, reddish-brown, or medium brown.
 Highly weathered rock turns gray.
 It is fairly fissile, breaking into thin, irregularly shaped sheets or flakes that occasionally display crystals of pickeringite.
 Relieved of stress once exposed, the Cleveland Shale is nonplastic and can appear as if fragmented into blocks due to jointing.